joshuaballoch/joshuaballoch.github.io/_posts/2018-02-28-testing-lambda-functions.md

         assert item['body'] == 'Hello World!'
 ```

-A quick run of `pytest test_handler.py` reveals that the test is failing.
+A quick run of `pytest test_handler.py` will reveal that the test is failing.
 Let's add this functionality to the lambda function:

 ```py
     table = boto3.resource('dynamodb', region_name='us-east-1').Table("my-transactions-table")